andthearchitect/aws-lambda-java-runtime/README.md

 $ touch boostrap
 ```
 ##### Call our Java Runtime from Bash
-Add the following commands to ```bootstrap```
+Add the following commands to the ```bootstrap```
 ```$bash
 #!/bin/sh
 /opt/dist/bin/bootstrap
 ```

 Note that the path we're using in our shell script is ```/opt```.
-When you create a Lambda Layer, as we'll do shortly, AWS Lambda
-copies all the runtime files to the /opt directory.
+When you create a Lambda Layer, as we'll do shortly, AWS Lambda copies all the runtime files to the ```/opt``` directory.
+This directory is efficvely the home directory for our custom runtime.

 ##### Make bootstrap executable
 ```